YazeedAlsahouri/Real-Time-Data-Pipeline-for-E-Commerce-Analytics/README.md

    PostgreSQL: Data is stored in a PostgreSQL database for persistence.
 The schema is optimized for querying the e-commerce data efficiently and is integrated with the real-time pipeline for constant updates.

-4. Real-Time Reporting & Visualization
+5. Real-Time Reporting & Visualization:

     Power BI: The processed data is sent to Power BI for real-time dashboards.
 The dashboard is updated every hour, providing insights into:
           Product performance (e.g. , which products are the most popular).
           Customer behavior (e.g. ,purchase trends over time).
           Financial metrics (e.g. ,total sales, average order value).